Reactive Attachment Disorder in Children

 • Avoid affection and care.

-• Unusual behavior such as rocking in isolation.
+• Unusual behavior such as rocking.

 • Difficulty expressing and managing emotions.